 The Turning Point Program supports competitive integrated employment as a goal for each student participant.

 - Tracy Rand, Program Director

 - Donna Collins, Program Assistant

 - John Cichowski, Supervisor of Vocational Development and Career Placement

 - Maria Vargas, Mentoring Assistant

 - Phone: (201)493-4087.

-Garden State Pathways to Independence for Students with Intellectual Disabilities Project, also known as Turning Point, is made possible through a grant awarded to Bergen Community College through by U.S. Department of Education.
+The Garden State Pathways to Independence for Students with Intellectual Disabilities Project, also known as the Turning Point Program, started through grants awarded to Bergen Community College through the US Department of Education.